Amazing Benefits of Yoga Nidra

 7 Benefits of Yoga Nidra

 The practice of Yoga Nidra has a number of benefits.
-Important among them are as follows.
+I have selected 7 top benefits among them –

 Training Of The Mind